Value Chain Management

 For SCG, sustainability in the supply chain from upstream to downstream is essential to its sustainable business operations.
 Therefore, it creates Sustainable Value towards suppliers.
 SCG intends to the selection process of suppliers with the capacity to conduct business ethically, with professionalism and preparedness to adapt to changes that impact sustainability under the risk management plan.
 We also value co-generation of opportunity with our suppliers, under an efficient assessment program.

-- 80% of Procurement Spend come from Suppliers who commit to comply with SCG Supplier Code of Conduct by 2020
+- 90% of the procurement spend comes from suppliers who commit to comply with Supplier Code of Conduct by 2020.

 1. Select and assess suppliers with the capability for sustainable business